RODA/DialogCreator/DialogCreator.md

 ### Label
 The Label element displays static text or information.
 It can be customized with different font colors, and its size depends on the text content, up to a certain maximum width.
 If the text exceeds the maximum width, it will be truncated with an ellipsis (`...`).
-You can control how many lines of text are shown before truncation using the Line Clamp property.
+There is a control for how many lines of text are shown before truncation using the Line Clamp property.

 ### Separator
 The Separator element is a visual divider used to separate different sections or groups of elements within the dialog.